hyperledger-archives/composer/packages/composer-website/jekylldocs/applications/genapp.md

 ```

 ```
-Welcome to the Fabric Composer Skeleton Application Generator ?
+Welcome to the Hyperledger Composer Skeleton Application Generator ?
 Please select the type of Application: (Use arrow keys) ❯ CLI Application
   Angular2 Application